 Taking advantage of the following resources and events can provide you with great development and networking opportunities, helping you land internships and jobs.

 Meetups: There are a number of local meetup groups, some of which meet regularly in our building.
-Check out www.meetup.com to find local groups focused on webdev, SQL server, cloud computing, agile development, front end development and bitcoin.
+Check out www.meetup.com to find local groups focused on web development, SQL server, cloud computing, agile development, front end development and bitcoin.
 Browse all events categorized as Tech to find more information about them.

 Conferences: The local tech community is fortunate to have the largest code camp in the Northwest, Boise Code Camp, and other conferences to use for professional development and networking.
 Check out Boise Code Camp (March), Hackfort (March), develop.idaho (September) and Boise Startup Week (October).
 These opportunities and others are usually shared using the CS Student group.
 For events that have registration fees, student discounts often exist.